wevbarker/HiGGS-devel/README.md

 # Hamiltonian Gauge Gravity Surveyor (HiGGS)
 ## License

-Copyright © 2022 Will Barker
+Copyright © 2022 Will E. V. Barker

 HiGGS is distributed as free software under the GNU General Public License (GPL).

 HiGGS is provided without warranty, or the implied warranty of merchantibility or fitness for a particular purpose.

-Users of HiGGS, including authors of derivative works, must cite the HiGGS papers in any publications:
+Users of HiGGS, including authors of derivative works, must cite the 2022 HiGGS papers in their resulting publications:

 arXiv:
 arXiv: